 So which medium is right for you?
 Do you seek the introspection and privacy from keeping a journal, or do you want the community and visibility of keeping a blog?
 Do you feel drawn to one or the other, or do you prefer to find the perfect balance by doing both?

-Writer's block can strike in many ways, and for many reasons.
-Our Kick Writer's Block in 7 Days self-paced journaling course shows you how to understand and defeat writer's block.
+Writer's block can strike in many ways, and or many reasons.
+Our Overcome Page Fright in 7 Days self-paced journaling course shows you how to understand and defeat writer's block.